Cheery and deer resistant

 Daffodil bulbs are best planted in fall, after the weather cools.
 In most of North America, the soil will have cooled to below 60 degrees Fahrenheit by October or November.
 By waiting until the soil is chilled, you're saving your daffs from sprouting before the winter dormant period, which can sap their winter resources.

-Spring Hill will send your daffodil bulbs at the right time for planting.
+Like all of our flower bulbs for sale, Spring Hill will send your daffodil bulbs at the right time for planting.
 If you aren't able to plant your bulbs right away, be sure to store them in a cool, dry place to prevent rot.
 If you won't be able to plant for several days, spread the bulbs out on paper or a tray of loam to allow air to circulate between them.

 Daffodils require little maintenance after planting.
 That's one of the best characteristics of flower bulbs—they contain all of the structures and instructions needed to create beautiful flowers.
 Once sprouted, daffodils can be watered weekly during dry spells.
 However, spring rains usually provide all the moisture they need.
 Simply sit back and enjoy the display of yellow, orange, white or pink.
 Daffodils are a true easy-care bulb.